-This course is equivalent to one GCSE and is assessed through three units in year 11.
+This course is equivalent to one GCSE.
+Level 1 and Level 2 Pass, Merit and Distinction grades are awarded.
 The final assessment is an examination lasting one hour and fifteen minutes.

 • Principles of Care in Health and Social Care Settings